Updated: April 19/2018

 In the event of a points tie between teams, to determine playoff spots or ranking, points tie breaker will be decided on the following:

-(a) Previous Match Results - the most points gained in the match(es) between the teams concerned shall be used to determine the final standing.
+(A) Previous Match Results - the most points gained in the match(es) between the teams concerned shall be used to determine the final standing.

-(b) Goal Difference - for any team still tied, by deducting goals against from goals for, in all games, the highest goal difference shall be used to determine the final standings.
+(B) Goal Difference - for any team still tied, by deducting goals against from goals for, in all games, the highest goal difference shall be used to determine the final standings.

-(c) Fewest Goals Conceded - for any teams still tied, the fewest goals conceded, in all games, shall be used to determine the final standings.
+(C) Fewest Goals Conceded - for any teams still tied, the fewest goals conceded, in all games, shall be used to determine the final standings.

-(d) Highest Goals Scored - for any teams still tied, the total of goals scored in all games shall be used to determine the final standing.
+(D) Highest Goals Scored - for any teams still tied, the total of goals scored in all games shall be used to determine the final standing.

-(e) For any teams still tied, penalty kicks shall be taken to determine which team advances to the next stage of the competition.
+(E) For any teams still tied, penalty kicks shall be taken to determine which team advances to the next stage of the competition.
 A.S.A.
 Penalty kick rules shall apply.

-(f) In any three (3) team round-robin, whether part or whole of the competition, the third game of the competition shall be played to a decision if the team not participating has zero points, has been suspended or has withdrawn.
+(F) In any three (3) team round-robin, whether part or whole of the competition, the third game of the competition shall be played to a decision if the team not participating has zero points, has been suspended or has withdrawn.
 Any third game of a three-team round robin that requires a result will go directly to penalty kicks.

-Registration Deadline as designated by your Regional Director
+Registration Deadline as designated by your Regional Director.

 All registrations are done through your Regional Director, who will determine the Regional Deadline.
 The registration fee must also be submitted to your Regional Director.
 Signed consent forms must accompany the waivers.